Top 5 Best Indoor Surfing Venues and Wave Pools in the USA

 how to ship a surfboard, how to pack a surfboard

 When Doug Faulter, a professional photographer and amateur surfer, lost his Lyle Carson Surfboard after getting wiped out in one of his rides in Hawaii.
 After diving to look for it, posting on social media, getting help from his friends, his board was never found.
 In some surf-godly way, the board showed up 5000 miles from where he lost it – the Philippines.
 Doug showed gratitude by raising money to send the finders some surfing goodies and a surfboard.
 In his Facebook post, he mentioned a box big enough to ship a couple of surfboards was around $600.
 But, what does that amount include?
 More so, if you were in Doug’s position, how would you ship a surfboard?
 This article will discuss shipping surfboards and making sure it gets to its destination safely.
 First Things First: Packing We can’t reiterate enough how difficult it is to ship surfboards because they are fragile and bulky.
 But, as long as they are packaged well, they can withstand the bumps and thumps of shipping.
 What you need: Surfboard box (should be a couple of inches longer and wider than the board) Packing tape Plastic bag Bubble wrap Packing foam (thin perforated sheets, torn into 12 x 24 inches) Utility knife How to Ship a Surfboard Be sure to detach any removable parts from your surfboard and package them separately.
 Slip your surfboard into the plastic bag.
 This will keep them from getting ugly adhesive residues left by packing tape.
 Bind both ends of the plastic bag, either with tie wraps or a knot.
 Wrap both ends with packing tape to keep the board from moving around in the plastic.
 Fold the 24-inch wide plastic foam sheet in half and tape it to the side of the board that will sit on the bottom of the box.
 Wrap your surfboard with bubble wrap.
 Bubble wrapping may not be necessary, but who can say no to extra protection?
 The extra cushion is another set of best defense around the vulnerable spots on your board.
 Wrap the rails with your 24-inch wide foam sheet and packing tape.
 Take another foam sheet and wrap the nose and tail.
 Box your safely packed surfboard.
 You may want to stuff both ends of the box with old clothes, jackets, towels, or extra bubble wraps.
 This keeps your surfboard from moving around inside the box.
 It can also reduce the impact of bumps on the surfboard.
 Seal the box with packing tape.
 Be sure to stamp it with one of those red fragile and this side up stickers.
 Or, you may write them with the good old sharpie.
 Be sure to write your information, like your name, address, and contact number, in case it gets lost in transit.
 Final Thoughts: Shipping Your Surfboard Now that the surfboard’s packed, you may want to re-inspect the box before signing for the delivery thoroughly.
 Some surfboard owners get insurance for their board, and honestly, it isn’t such a bad idea.
 Anything can happen along the way, and you want to have someone to turn to for help to remedy a bad situation.
 Check out surfboard shipping rates via UPS, DHL, FedEx, or other logistics companies that cater to shipping surfboards.
 Often you can type in details of the surfboard, and the website will give you an estimated amount.
 FAQs (Frequently Asked Questions) Q: Where can I get appropriate boxes for shipping surfboards?
 A: Retail stores like Green Light Surf Supply offers surfboard shipping boxes.
 But, they do not sell them online, so you will have to drop by their physical store.
 You can also make one out of any boxes as long as you know the dimensions of the surfboard.
 You can resize them to fit your surfboard accordingly.
 Q: How much does it cost to ship a surfboard?
 A: Logistics companies like UPS regard surfboards as big and bulky and may require special handling.
 There is no definite amount for shipping since it depends mainly on the distance between the pick-up and delivery addresses as well as the size and weight of your surfboard.
 Related Resources How Long Does It Take to Make A Surfboard?
-A Beginner’s Guide to Surfing How to SUP Surf Surfing Competitions 7 Easy Steps on How to Wax a Surfboard Luke MorrisLuke is an avid athlete and the driving force behind Surfhungry, a vibrant online platform dedicated to sharing the joy and passion of surfing and water sports with enthusiasts around the world.
+A Beginner’s Guide to Surfing How to SUP Surf Surfing Competitions 7 Easy Steps on How to Wax a Surfboard Luke MorrisLuke Morris is an avid athlete and the driving force behind Surfhungry, a vibrant online platform dedicated to sharing the joy and passion of surfing and water sports with enthusiasts around the world.
 With a deep-rooted love for the ocean and a lifelong commitment to riding waves, Luke’s journey as a surfer has inspired him to create a community where like-minded individuals can come together to celebrate their shared passion.

 What Is A Hawaiian Lei? | The Beckoning Aloha Tradition